will-wow/natural-language-commander/README.md

-nlc.handleCommand('do you like blue'); // 'Correct! blue is my favorite color.' nlc.handleCommand('is red the best color?'); // 'Sorry, I don't really like red.' nlc.handleCommand('do you love Green'); // 'Sorry, I don't really like Green.' nlc.handleCommand('do you love tacos'); // No match nlc.handleCommand('do you think blue is pretty?'); // No match nlc.handleCommand('what is the meaning of life?'); // No match nlc.ask('USER_FAVORITE_COLOR'); // What is your favorite color? nlc.handleCommand('blue'); // Mine too! nlc.ask('USER_FAVORITE_COLOR'); // What is your favorite color?
+nlc.handleCommand('do you like blue'); // 'Correct! blue is my favorite color.' nlc.handleCommand('is red the best color?'); // 'Sorry, I don't really like red.' nlc.handleCommand('do you love Green'); // 'Sorry, I don't really like Green.' nlc.handleCommand('do you love tacos'); // Sorry I'm not sure what you mean. nlc.handleCommand('do you think blue is pretty?'); // Sorry I'm not sure what you mean. nlc.handleCommand('what is the meaning of life?'); // Sorry I'm not sure what you mean. nlc.ask('USER_FAVORITE_COLOR'); // What is your favorite color? nlc.handleCommand('blue'); // Mine too! nlc.ask('USER_FAVORITE_COLOR'); // What is your favorite color?